HalaKhalifa/twitter-stream-pipeline/README.md

-# twitter-stream-pipeline
+# Twitter Stream Processing Pipeline
-A Twitter Stream Processing Pipeline with ingestion, processing, storage, and visualization.
+A pipeline to ingest, process, store, and visualize tweets in real-time.